 Join us on Shabbat

-If you've never experienced a Carlebach service, you'll be hooked after your first Shabbat.
-Based on the musical influence of Rabbi Shlomo Carlebach, our Kabbalat Shabbat service will introduce you to new tunes, a lively atmosphere and a more relaxed environment to celebrate the welcoming of the Sabbath.
-Join us Friday evening at 6PM for an uplifting experience.
+If you've never experienced a Happy Minyan service, you'll be hooked after your first Shabbat.
+Our Kabbalat Shabbat service will introduce you to new tunes, a lively atmosphere and a more relaxed environment to celebrate the welcoming of Shabbat.
+Join us Friday evening at 6PM in the Brunn Chapel for an uplifting experience.

 Shabbat Morning Services